3.4 PPE for Hands

 Stephanie Oostman

-Welding protection for your hands is not limited to just gloves.
+Welding protection for your hands is not limited to just “gloves.”
 There is also a question of what type of gloves a welder should use.
 When you walk into a welding supply store or try to order gloves online, you may notice there are plenty of options to choose from.
 They range in material type, insulation, thickness, size, and color.
-The list goes on, and the first time you bought supplies for your first welding course this may have been a daunting task.
+The list goes on, and the first time buying them can be a daunting task.

 Gloves

-When it comes to welding, the general rule is that we want to avoid fabrics that will burn if they get ignited, not melt.
-While no welder wants to catch fire, or catch sparks, the latter is an inevitable part of the trade.
-When a droplet of molten steel that was just 2800 degrees Fahrenheit drops off onto the top of your hand while welding a joint in the overhead position, you’re going to notice.
-If the fabric of your gloves is a natural fiber like leather or heavy cotton/wool, the gloves will smolder, and you can pat out the spark without much concern.
-However, if you are wearing neoprene-dipped gloves that have a maximum temperature of 482 degrees Fahrenheit, the glove will melt.
-Instead of that droplet being patted out without much fear or injury, the melted rubber will stick to your flesh and burn even more resulting in a potentially severe burn.
+When it comes to materials worn when welding, the general rule is to avoid fabrics that will melt if they get ignited.
+While no welder wants to catch fire, catching sparks is an inevitable part of the trade.
+If a droplet of molten steel that is 2,800 degrees Fahrenheit drops onto the top of your hand while welding a joint in the overhead position, you’re going to notice.
+If the fabric of your gloves is a natural fiber—like leather or heavy cotton or wool—the gloves will smolder and you can then pat out the spark without much concern.
+However, if you are wearing neoprene-dipped gloves that have a maximum temperature resistance of 482 degrees Fahrenheit, the glove will melt.
+Instead of being able to pat out that droplet without much fear or injury, the melted rubber will stick to your flesh and burn even more, resulting in a potentially severe burn.

-The gloves in the middle and on the right are thin goatskin leather gloves.
-They do not offer the same protection against heat and spatter as the blue gloves.
-However, because of their thinner material, they do provide better dexterity and allow for finer movements with the fingers that a welder might need for GTAW.
-While you could use the blue Tillman’s for GTAW, it would give you similar motor control you’d find using an oven mitt.
+The gloves in the middle and on the right are composed of thin goatskin leather.
+They do not offer the same protection against heat and spatter as the blue Tillman gloves.
+However, because of their thinner material they do provide better dexterity and allow for finer movements with the fingers that a welder might need for GTAW.
+While you could use the blue Tillman’s for GTAW, it would give you a similar motor control you’d find using an oven mitt.

 Heat Shields

-Heat shields are a product worn over the gloves during high-temperature welding.
-They come in varying shapes and sizes.
-Heat shields are typically a one-size-fits-all product.
+Heat shields are an additional product worn over the welder’s gloves during high-temperature welding.
+They reflect and dissipate heat from the finger or hand area so that a welder can spend a little more time completing a weld.
 Some TIG welders will get a heat shield in the form of a finger guard.
-This is almost like a finger of another glove made out of leather and or aluminum fiberglass or another material with high resistance to heat, that fits over the finger(s) most susceptible to heat during welding.
+These are single-finger protections made out of leather, aluminum fiberglass, or another material with high resistance to heat and fit over the finger(s) most susceptible to heat during welding.
 They also come in flat rectangles with straps that can be worn over the back of a gloved hand.
-They reflect and dissipate heat from the area so that a welder can spend a little more time completing a weld.
-They are not to be used instead of gloves but in addition to gloves.
+They reflect and dissipate heat from the protected finer area so that a welder can spend a little more time completing a weld.
+They are to be used in addition to gloves.

 Attributions